 You may have heard of the marketing mix (Product.
 Placement.
 Promotion.
 Price).
 But AWAI copywriters have 4 Ps of our own: Promise.
 Picture.
 Proof.
 Push.

 Once you have painted the picture of your market living a better life thanks to your offer, you then solidify that picture with Proof of your claims.
-This is where your intellectual side takes over and you present the numbers that back up your claims.
+That is where your intellectual side takes over and you present the numbers that back up your claims.
 Stats and trends can work excellently when promoting stocks.
 And testimonials are key when financial planners are trying to lock-in new clients.
-One thing you need to make sure is that your audience can easily gain access to the proof you provide.
+One thing you need to make sure of is that your audience can easily gain access to the proof you provide.
 That will earn you extra credibility with your market – because honesty seems so hard to come by these days.
-Be certain you give truth to your audience on every turn.
+Be certain you give truth to your audience at every turn.

 And finally, you make clear, specific call-to-action in your Push.
 This is your final offer, make it appealing and easy-to-understand.
 And don’t miss a step in the buying process.

 If you are having trouble structuring your idea for an advertisement, try and use the 4 Ps to create a compelling presentation.

 Another copy-structure idea you can use for your advertising is the AIDA formula – Attention.
 Interest.
 Desire.
 Action.

 I learned this formula from Bob Bly’s book, The Copywriter’s Handbook.
 And it has paid great dividends for me.

 The concept of the AIDA formula is quite easy to understand.
 First, you use your headline to get your audience’s Attention.
 Do this by presenting the reader with something they’d like to know.